ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 {: .notice}

-Now, we add similar co-location constraints to define that each IP address prefers to run on a node with a slave of `pgsql-ha`:
+Now, we add similar co-location constraints to define that each IP address prefers to run on a node with a standby of `pgsql-ha`:

-* colocations `with slave pgsql-ha 100` means the IP will prefer to bind with a slave
+* colocations `with slave pgsql-ha 100` means the IP will prefer to bind with a standby
-* colocations `with pgsql-ha 50` means that the IP will prefer to bind with a Master __OR__ a Standby
+* colocations `with pgsql-ha 50` means that the IP will prefer to bind with a `Master` __OR__ a `Slave` role

-We give higher priority to the slaves with the `100` score, but should the slaves be stopped, the `50` score push the IP to move to the master.
+We give higher priority to the standbys with the `100` score, but should they all be stopped, the `50` score push the IP to move to the primary.

 ~~~
 # pcs constraint colocation add pgsql-ip-stby1 with slave pgsql-ha 100